anunciado/aprendizado-maquina/README.md

 ###### Neural Network

+Neural Networks are a machine learning framework that attempts to mimic the learning pattern of natural biological neural networks: you can think of them as a crude approximation of what we assume the human mind is doing when it is learning.
+Biological neural networks have interconnected neurons with dendrites that receive inputs, then based on these inputs they produce an output signal through an axon to another neuron.
+We will try to mimic this process through the use of Artificial Neural
+Networks (ANN), which we will just refer to as neural networks from now on.
+Neural networks are the foundation of deep learning, a subset of machine learning that is responsible for some of the most exciting technological advances today!
+The process of creating a neural network in Python begins with the most basic form, a single perceptron.
+A perceptron has one or more inputs, a bias, an activation function, and a single output.
+The perceptron receives inputs, multiplies them by some weight, and then passes them into an activation function to produce an output.
+There are many possible activation functions to choose from, such as the logistic function, a trigonometric function, a step function etc. We must also make sure to add a bias to the perceptron, a constant weight outside of the inputs that allows us to achieve better fit for our predictive models.
+Check out the diagram below for a visualization of a perceptron:
 <p align="center"> <img src="./images/09_1_neural_networks.png"> </p>
+Once we have the output we can compare it to a known label and adjust the weights accordingly (the weights usually start off with random initialization values).
+We keep repeating this process until we have reached a maximum number of allowed iterations, or an acceptable error rate.
+To create a neural network, we simply begin to add layers of perceptrons together, creating a multi-layer perceptron model of a neural network.
+You’ll have an input layer which directly takes in your data and an output layer which will create the resulting outputs.
+Any layers in between are known as hidden layers because they don’t directly “see” the feature inputs within the data you feed in or the outputs.
+For a visualization of this check out the diagram below.
 <p align="center"> <img src="./images/09_2_neural_networks.png"> </p>
 So below there is a python code with an example using decision neural network:
 ```python
 #Import Library